Azure/blackbelt-aks-hackfest/labs/day2-labs/persistent-volumes.md

 webratings  0.000GB
 >
 ```
 Browse the heroes web application and check the ratings.
-You will see the same ratings which you noted earlier.
+You will see the same ratings which you saw earlier.